Ocala Personal Injury FAQ

 What Is the Deadline To File a Personal Injury Lawsuit in Florida?

 Florida law sets statutes of limitations to limit the amount of time personal injury victims have to file a claim for damages.
-Most personal injury cases based on negligence must be filed within four years of the accident date.
+The state recently changed its deadlines for personal injury cases as well.
+The default statute of limitations is two years if your accident occurred on or after 3/24/2023; otherwise, the default deadline is four years.
 However, there are exceptions.

 If you miss the statute of limitations that applies in your case, you’ll lose the ability to seek compensation through a civil lawsuit.
 It’s essential to meet with a personal injury lawyer as soon as possible to preserve your legal rights and to hold the accountable party liable for your losses.